BrandonWelsh/Project-1/README.md

 Brandon Welsh: To complete this project, I utilized the class notes for much of the data cleaning and analysis, only referring to an AI whenever I got stuck or needed help with syntax.

 Omar Hassanein:
+I successfully completed the project by referencing class notes for both data tasks and challenges.
 Marnie Brannon:

 Joe Timmons: I used previous class recordings as well as my personal notes to recall how to setup the data to answer our assigned questions related to the data.